 The crossvine (Bignonia capreolata) is a great plant to incorporate in various landscape types, which is made possible by its growth habits and morphology.
 Also, it attracts different kinds of birds and butterflies.
 Read on to know more.

-Coming from the Trumpet-Creeper family or Bignoniaceae family, Bignonia capreolata is commonly known as the crossvine, trumpet flower, bignonia crossvine, or cross vine.
+Coming from the Trumpet-Creeper family or Bignoniaceae family, Bignonia capreolata is commonly known as the crossvine, trumpet shaped flowers, bignonia crossvine, or cross vine.
 The genus, Bignonia, is coined to honor Louis’ XIV librarian, Abbe Jean Paul Bignon.

 On the other hand, the species pertains to having tendrils.
 Moreover, the common name is from the Greek cross pattern seen when the vine’s stems are cross-sectioned.

 The crossvine plant is native to Eastern America and Southern Ontario, wherein they are often found near forest uplands, limestone ridges, and areas beside or under fences.
 Given its natural habitat, the vine thrives in USDA zones 5 through 9.

 Same as its close relatives from the Bignoniaceae family, the crossvine is an evergreen climbing perennial.
 Thanks to its vast growth, it reaches up to 50 feet in height and 9 feet wide.
 Moreover, this woody vine has extra support because of its tendrils.